VLSI: Formal Verification Essentials for Reliable Chip Design

 10: Design for Testability (DFT)

-10.1 Challenges in Testing VLSI Designs(Ref: Op-Amps in VLSI Design)
+10.1 Challenges in Testing VLSI Designs(Ref: Embedded Networking Protocols for IoT Devices)

 10.2 Fault Modeling: Stuck-at Faults, Transition Faults